Fonsicreus/Custom-Web-Profiles/README.md

 - **Chinese character animation:** [Hanzi Writer](https://github.com/chanind/hanzi-writer) (jsDelivr CDN)
 - **Typography:** Noto Sans SC (Chinese font)

-## Contributing

-Contributions are welcome!
-If you'd like to add your own profile page:

-1. Create a new folder in `pages/your-page-name/`
-2. Add your HTML, CSS, and assets
-3. Update this README with your profile information and screenshot
-4. Submit a pull request

 ## License

 This project is licensed under the [GNU General Public License v3.0](LICENSE).